mami186/PHP-Project/README.md

 Root user = admin@gmail.com --with password = adminpass

-change the base url in /config/config.php,,,,/routes/routes.php,,,,,and /public/.htaccess to your base url--(it's default is [$BASE_URL = /PHP_Project] assuming you test using xampp from htdocs..
+Change the base URL in /config/config.php, /routes/routes.php, and /public/.htaccess to your base URL.
+(The default is [$BASE_URL = /PHP_Project], assuming you are testing using XAMPP from the htdocs directory.)

 we are very sorry we forgot this